Induction Generator: Types & Working Principle

 AC Induction (Asynchronous) Generator Doubly Fed Induction Generator Synchronous Generator with Exciter Synchronous Generator with Permanent Magnet Rotor Permanent Magnet Generator

-Advantages No frequency control needed; output is DC Simple design; few parts; inexpensive Provides controlled frequency of the output voltage Provides controlled frequency of the output voltage Provides controlled frequency but does not need exciter, slip rings, or brushes Simple design; few parts; does not require dc voltage for excitation
+Advantages No frequency control needed; output is DC Simple design; few parts; inexpensive Provides controlled frequency of the output voltage Provides controlled frequency of the output voltage Provides controlled frequency but does not need an exciter, slip rings, or brushes Simple design; few parts; does not require dc voltage for excitation

 Disadvantages Brushes and commutator wear out periodically Frequency not controlled Needs voltage from the grid to excite the field Needs exciter voltage and brushes and slip rings Difficult to disassemble because of the permanent magnet Frequency not controlled

-Frequency control No frequency; output is a dc voltage Not controlled Controlled by providing a fixed frequency to field Controlled when synchronized Controlled when synchronized Not Controlled
+Frequency control No frequency; output is a dc voltage Not controlled Controlled by providing a fixed frequency to the field Controlled when synchronized Controlled when synchronized Not Controlled

 Speed of rotor Variable Variable Variable Constant Constant Variable